AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     dtype=float32, shape=(11, 2))
 ```

-After applying the heuristic from [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf): `A simple yet strong heuristic is to take the items ordered by their weight-to-value ratios until they fill up the weight capacity`.
-We would get reward equal to 5, because the first item (weight: 3, value: 3) would be placed into the first backpack (capacity: 4).
+The heuristic above would get reward equal to 5, because the first item (weight: 3, value: 3) would be placed into the first backpack (capacity: 4).
 After that, only one of the remaining items would fit the backpacks.

 In this case, the optimal solution would be placing the item 1 (weight: 3, value: 3) into the backpack 2 (capacity: 3) and the remaining two items would be placed into the first backpack.
-In this case, the reward would be equal to 7.
+In this case, the reward would be equal to 7 and the backpacks would reach their maximum capacity.

-- What if we invert the problem?
-Pick a single item and try to place it across multiple backpacks.
-Then, take another item and repeat the process.
-In this case, what would be the sequence by which we would select the items?
-Start by the items with the highest cost?
-Will this approach work well every time?
-No.

-- Given the fact that we cannot remove the item from the backpack.
-The item selection and its placement, into a specific backpack, must be done in a way that "we know" what items are remaining and the state of the backpacks.

-- While the items are independent from each other their placement is not.
-Placing an item at a specific backpack **can and will** affect the way by which the other items are be placed.

-**Claim**: Given a set of items and the backpacks, it is possible to sort them in a ___specific___ way after which the fit-first (or any other) approach generates the optimal picking and placing sequence.
+**Claim**: Given a set of items and the backpacks, it is possible to select them (by pointing) in a ___specific___ way that generates (near) optimal picking and placing sequence.

 **Encoder Input** Represents the state of the backpacks and the items that can be picked.